xPolar/KBBQ/README.md

 # KBBQ

-Welcome to the repository for the kaoku bot, a bot created to help [KBBQ](https://discord.gg/kbbq).
+Welcome to the repository for the KBBQ bot, a bot created to help [KBBQ](https://discord.gg/kbbq).

 ## Self Hosting